NUKIB/misp-modules/README.md

 Container image for [MISP modules](https://github.com/MISP/misp-modules) based on AlmaLinux 9.

-This image is intended to use with [MISP](https://github.com/MISP/misp) image.
+This image is intended to use it with [MISP](https://github.com/MISP/misp) image.

 ## Usage